pacificpatterns/ChrisPToxes/Tox/ToggleAllViewers/README.md

 ## *Turning off op viewers can significantly cut down on resourses.*

-### Open this tox in any touchDesigner network to toggle viewer state of every node from off and on
+### Open this tox in any touchDesigner network to toggle viewer state of every node from off and on[^1]

+[^1]: Don't forget to make the viewer active by highlighted this component and pressing 'a' on the keyboard

 'Recursive' set to ** 'off' ** :